Samsung/TAU/README.md

 `npm run test`

+Part of tests are run in Karma.
+To run tests in Karma execute command:

+`npm run test:karma`

+If you need to run one particular test in Karma you have to modify file `tests/karma/single.conf.path.js` and execute command:

+`npm run test:karma-single-test`

 ## Debuggging

 In order to set additional logging in TAU you need to build TAU with --tau-debug option